ucquantum/momentum/application.md

 The disciplines that this new technology brings together spans multiple departments and engaging these faculty with interested undergraduates will be a positive force for rigorous and devoted research.

-## 2. How would your organization benefit from RSO status?
+### 2. How would your organization benefit from RSO status?
 List specific Center for Leadership and Involvement or University resources that you would hope to utilize that would only be available to your organization if it becomes an RSO.

-One of the key benefits that an RSO status will enable the UChicago Quantum Society to achieve is effective communication with faculty by hosting talks and events on campus.
+The two primary benefits that RSO status provides is better access to facilities for holding meetings and providing easier and more effective communication with faculty and students.

-Outreach and getting faculty to come speak at events will be much easier with a faculty advisor that is in the field.

 Access to University facilities will help us to host hack sessions and lectures.